Code Coverage vs Test Coverage: A Detailed Guide

 Code coverage is primarily performed at the unit testing level.
 Unit tests are created by developers, thus giving them the best vantage from which to decide what tests to include in unit testing.
-At this point, a number of questions arise:
+At this point, code coverage answers several questions such as:

 - Are there enough tests in the unit test suite?